 to heav’n erect and tall, he stands a man,

 the Lord and King of nature all.

-The mycologist Paul Stamets believes that the ‘roots’ of fungi, the mycelia, have an archetypal pattern seen throughout the universe, in spiral galaxies, hurricane patterns, dark matter, our brains and even the internet.
+The mycologist Paul Stamets believes that the ‘roots’ of fungi, the mycelia, have an archetypal pattern seen throughout the universe.
+This pattern is foound in spiral galaxies, hurricanes, dark matter, our brains and even the internet.
 He has proven that mycelia can break down toxic wastes and pollutants, reduce silt and pathogens from agricultural watersheds, control insect populations, and generally enhance the health of our forests and gardens.
 These are anthropocentric values – but Stamets also says:

 I believe that mycelium is the neurological network of nature.
 Interlacing mosaics of mycelium infuse habitats with information-sharing membranes.
 These membranes are aware, react to change, and collectively have the long-term health of the host environment in mind.